MaZe3D/CantStop/README.md

 The Build-configuration and Plattform can be combined like in the following examples:
 - To build on windows in release mode you type `make release_windows`.
 - To build the test on linux you can type `make test_linux`.
-- If you'd like to run the code immediately you can add the prepend `run_` command like `make run_debug_windows`.
+- If you'd like to run the code immediately you can prepend `run_`, for example `make run_debug_windows`.
 Right after building the program will be executed.

-WSL2 supports the starting of windows executables right from the linux-bash so you can compile and run right from the WSL.
+WSL2 supports the starting of windows executables right from the linux-bash so you can compile and run windows-binaries right from the WSL.
+Linux-GUI applications are only supported on Windows 11.
+On Windows 10 you can compile the Linux binaries, but you can only run the tests (as they do not need a GUI).

 ## Coding Guidelines
 ```c++